pvdabeel/prolog/Documentation/Handbook/24-doc-performance.md

 Everything else in this chapter assumes that this first pillar is in place;
 without it, no amount of clever proving would feel fast enough.

+**Companion caches.**  `Knowledge/profile.qlf` (profile tree data, built by `--sync`) and `Knowledge/preference.qlf` (materialized preference state after `preference:init/0`, built on first startup and invalidated by `--sync` or input changes) further reduce startup work.
+After `kb.qlf` loads, `knowledgebase:load/0` also primes the JIT index on `cache:entry_metadata/4` for slotted profile-mask lookups so the first `preference:init/0` does not pay a multi-second penalty on atoms such as `dev-qt/qtimageformats:5`.

 ## Pillar 2: Goal expansion macros